Sleep 101

 Sleep affects multiple physiological processes, including:

-- Immune function: Sleep deprivation is associated with compromised immune system function, potentially increasing susceptibility to infections (Besedovsky et al., 2012).
+- Immune function: Sleep deprivation is associated with compromised immune system function, potentially increasing susceptibility to infections.35

-- Cardiovascular Health: Both short and long sleep durations correlate with an increased risk of coronary heart disease and stroke (Cappuccio et al., 2011).
+- Cardiovascular health: Both short and long sleep durations correlate with an increased risk of coronary heart disease and stroke.20

-- Metabolic Regulation: Sleep plays a role in glucose metabolism and appetite regulation.
-Chronic sleep deprivation is linked to increased risk of obesity and type 2 diabetes (Reutrakul & Van Cauter, 2018).
+- Metabolic regulation: Sleep plays a role in glucose metabolism and appetite regulation.
+Chronic sleep deprivation is linked to an increased risk of obesity and type 2 diabetes.36

-- Cellular Repair: During sleep, the body engages in various repair processes, including DNA repair and protein synthesis (Williams & Naidoo, 2020).
+- Cellular Repair: During sleep, the body engages in various repair processes, including DNA repair and protein synthesis.37

 Mental health